Director of the Institute for Applied Cancer Science at MD Anderson Cancer Center and Professor of Molecular and Cellular Oncology

 Charles is one of our scientific founders and a scientific advisor to the company.
 He is a Howard Hughes Medical Institute Investigator and director of the Human Oncology and Pathogenesis Program at Memorial Sloan-Kettering Cancer Center (MSKCC).
 Along with our other scientific founders, Nick Lydon, Ph.D., and Brian Druker, M.D., he was the recipient of the 2009 Lasker-DeBakey Award for Clinical Medical Research for his work on Gleevec® (imatinib), including designing the first clinical trial for the targeted kinase inhibitor, which has transformed chronic myeloid leukemia (CML) from a fatal cancer into a manageable disease.
 Charles also played a key role in the development of Sprycel (dasatinib), another kinase inhibitor approved to treat CML.
 His laboratory is currently focused on characterizing signal transduction pathway abnormalities in prostate cancer.
 He is also building a program of lab-based translational researchers MSKCC as well as institutional infrastructure to enhance the application of genomics tools to clinical trials.
 Charles is past President of the American Society of Clinical Investigation and served on the National Cancer Institute’s Board of Scientific Councilors.
 He has won numerous honors and awards, including the Richard and Hinda Rosenthal Foundation Award, the Dorothy Landon Prize from the American Association of Cancer Research, the David A. Karnofsky Award from the American Society of Clinical Oncology and the 2013 Breakthrough Prize in Life Sciences.
 He is a member of the Institute of Medicine and was elected to the National Academy of Sciences in 2010.
 Charles has a bachelor’s degree from Princeton University, an MD from Johns Hopkins University School of Medicine and completed his postdoctoral studies at the University of California, Los Angeles.

 Alice is one of our scientific advisors.
-She is an oncologist at the Center for Thoracic Cancers at Massachusetts General Hospital (MGH) and an associate professor of medicine at Harvard Medical School.
+She is Director of the Center for Thoracic Cancers at Massachusetts General Hospital (MGH) and Professor of Medicine at Harvard Medical School.
 In addition to caring for patients with lung cancer, Alice performs clinical and translational research.
 Her major research interests include studying anaplastic lymphoma kinase (ALK) and ROS1 rearrangements in non-small cell lung cancer.
-She is also studying how lung cancers develop resistance to targeted therapies, and her work has led to a number of novel treatment strategies to overcome resistance in the clinic.
+She is also studying how lung cancers develop resistance to targeted therapies, and her work has led to novel treatment strategies to overcome resistance in the clinic, as well as several FDA approved therapies.
 Alice has been awarded a number of research grants, including grants from the Damon Runyon Cancer Research Foundation, the Burroughs Welcome Fund, the V Foundation for Cancer Research, Uniting Against Lung Cancer, the National Foundation for Cancer Research, and the NIH/NCI.
-She earned her M.D. at Harvard Medical School and her Ph.D. at Harvard University.
-She completed her residency at MGH and her fellowship at the Dana-Farber Cancer Institute.
+She earned her M.D. and Ph.D. at Harvard Medical School.
+She completed her residency at MGH, her fellowship at Dana-Farber Cancer Institute/MGH, and her postdoctoral work at MIT’s Koch Institute.